wandb/docs/docs/guides/hosting/export-data-from-dedicated-cloud.md

 | Export artifacts | [Artifact API](../../ref/python/public-api/api#artifact), [Explore and traverse an artifact graph](../artifacts/explore-and-traverse-an-artifact-graph#traverse-an-artifact-programmatically), [Download and use an artifact](../artifacts/download-and-use-an-artifact#download-and-use-an-artifact-stored-on-wb) |

 :::info
-When using Dedicated Cloud with [Secure Storage Connector](./secure-storage-connector), your artifacts are in a storage that is managed by you.
-In that case, you may not need to export the artifacts using the Wandb SDK API.
+Artifacts stored in Dedicated Cloud with [Secure Storage Connector](./secure-storage-connector) are managed by you.
+In that case, you may not need to export the artifacts using the W&B SDK API.
 :::

 :::note
-Using Wandb SDK APIs to export all of your data can be slow if you have a large number of runs, artifacts etc. W&B recommends running the export process in appropriately sized batches so as not to overwhelm your Dedicated Cloud instance.
+Using W&B SDK API to export all of your data can be slow if you have a large number of runs, artifacts etc. W&B recommends running the export process in appropriately sized batches so as not to overwhelm your Dedicated Cloud instance.
 :::